I3S-ESSnet/Documents/oslo-meeting/minutes.md

 IStat : maturity level is quite low, it depends on the skills of colleagues.
 Starting to put the code on github, but many different repository.
 Not a good awareness on the management level, no process defined for producing opensource.
 Like in Sweden, prbms with practical questions.
 Not yet in the mindset of the whole institute.

 Summary : Istat ==> level 1, Sweden and France ==> level 2, Norway ==> level 3

+A parenthesis on compliance.
+Content of the mission : have a look at the code and provide recommandation regarding the property state.
+For user part, compliance is mainly copyright respect and licences compatibility.
+As a producer, copyright respect (respect of the contributions of the developers).
+There is also the organisation, some don't allow opensource and even co-innovation licences.

+A questionnaire for auto-evaluation : yes, the first question is about your perception of maturity, and then "do you allow us to evaluate your maturity".
+2 more questions : "do you have any private venture partners who reuse the code, whith whom you share the code ?", "do you have subcontractors for developing the code ?"

+Subcontract :
+Norway : consultants who write code, ownership of the code to StatNorway, and the consultant have to produce opensouce code.
+Some projects with other entities, but don't have to produce opensource because of the partners
+Sweden : not different from Norway.
+Istat : subcontractors, so Istat owner of the code, have to be cuatious sometimes because the code remains teh property of the company and only the finished product is owned by Istat.
+No partners, but work with entities like agencies wich are interested in the service of Istat.

+Linagora question : first idea of the role of each one of us in term of legalship, contribution to the roadmap ?